delegateas/XrmContext/memory-bank/progress.md

 - **Refactored for maintainability:** All large methods are now split into smaller, focused helpers.
 Each file contains only a single class, and the codebase is modular and easy to maintain.

 ## Known Issues
-- None blocking current workflow.
+- No automated tests for most attribute types, output writer, CLI, edge cases, or relationship handling (see "What's Left to Build").
+This is not blocking current workflow but may impact future maintainability.
 - Edge cases in enum or attribute handling may arise as more entities are tested.

 ## Evolution of Project Decisions